johanbphilip/inventory-system/READme.md

 - [ ] Possibly move reorder point status to backend
 - [ ] Create User Roles for Admin, Staff, Volunteers (NOT PRIORITY)
 - [x] Implemenet JSON Web Tokens (JWTs) for authentication

+## Edge Case

+- [ ] What if someone deleted a storage location/category?
+How will that reflect with the items that already have that item?
+- [ ] Should I have a create Storage Location/category route?
+Should that be done at onboarding?